Reading Time: 4 minutes A quaint tale of manipulators being manipulated.

 Reading Time: 7 minutes The God’s honest truth, according to these observers, is that everyone lies

 Reading Time: 5 minutes Insightful, funny, and surprising quotations on the subject of skepticism, by some of the wittiest people who ever lived.
 We ran this collection before — and we will probably run it again.
 We don’t think you can ever get enough of this kind of thing.
-(Ran originally on February 13, 2014.)

-Scatter fairy dust with one-of-a-kind gifts that change lives: a job resumé secretly created with the help of a head-hunter; one lesson — guitar, surfing, photography, whatever — with a real pro; spooky gadgets from the Spy Store; toys for regressing adults, and more!
+Reading Time: 8 minutes Surprise a loved one with a unique life-changing gift: a job resumé done by a super headhunter.
+Or, one lesson — guitar, surfing, photography, whatever — with a real pro.
+Or spooky gadgets from the Spy Store, toys for regressing adults — and more!